ColemanFarv/ColemanFarvolden.github.io/_pages/about.md

 👨🏻‍🔬Last summer I was a **Student Researcher** at the Perk Lab under the supervision of Prof. Keyvan hashtrudi-zaad working on **Medical Robotics**.
 My research papers are available [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/publications/)

-⚙️ Additionally, I have professional experience working as an **Automation Engineering Intern** at Proax Technologies.
+⚙️ Additionally, I have professional experience working as an **Automation Engineering Intern** at [Proax Technologies.](https://proax.ca/?srsltid=AfmBOormDr1cXuKYhq8wBIf915tGkO6lecAR-CyXmDjwiSCW6G8hx-z2).
 There I worked on large scale automation systems.

 🚧 To look at some of my personal projects visit [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/portfolio/)